tonybaines/authn-service-tdd/README.md

 2. Some resources require an authenticated user, but no more
 3. Some resources are only available to one or more named users
 4. Some resources are only available to members of a specific group
-5. The response in the case of a failed authorisation where groups must indicate the group(s) that do have access
+5. The response in the case of a failed authorisation where groups are defined must indicate the group(s) that do have access